 Dr. Dea returned to Vancouver in 2017 as a valued and welcome addition to the Vancouver Spine Surgery Institute team.
-His clinical and research interest in spinal oncology, cervical myelopathy and health economics has gained the attention of the international community where he is an in-demand guest lecturer.
+His clinical and research interests in spinal oncology, cervical myelopathy and health economics has gained the attention of the international community where he is an in-demand guest lecturer.
 He was nominated within the top 20 spine specialists under 40 in North America by the North American Spine Society in 2020.
 He is the recipient of multiple national and international awards for his work in oncology and degenerative conditions of the spine.
 He has authored more than 110 peer-reviewed publications and participated in many textbooks in the field of neurosurgery and spinal surgery.

 As a fellowship trained spine surgeon, Dr. Dea’s practice is confined to adult spine surgery with special clinical interests in oncology, cervical myelopathy, intra-dural pathology and trauma.